krain-arnold/rosa-workshop-content/rosa-content/index.md

 - Learn how to use OpenShift Service Mesh for application observability and tracing

 Get experience with, and an informed view of Red Hat OpenShift Service on AWS.

+**Bonus experience!**

+Meet the ROSA Product Manager and real ROSA SREs who maintain the platform.
+Hear their stories and ask them questions during the special Q&A segments.